WyvernDrexx/XXE/README.md

 ]>
 ```

-The above payload looks similar to our previous payload with some major difference,
+The above payload looks similar to our previous payload with some major differences,

 1. We first load `external_dtd` which gets DTD from the file on the system, `/usr/share/yelp/dtd/dockbookx.dtd`.
 2. After loading the external entity `external_dtd`, we then **repurpose** an **existing** entity. `ISOamso` is an entity defined on the DTD `/usr/share/yelp/dtd/dockbookx.dtd`.